![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 black.
 The black solid in turn slowly dissolves and finally, a pale

 yellow solution is obtained, which has a faint smell of sulphur dioxide.
+The pale yellow color is due to

 the presence of iodide ion in the presence of sulphur dioxide.
 This